 We will keep you updated as to the progress and activities on the farm via our Farm updates/CSA newsletter blog here, and will alert you as to the ofﬁcial start day for distribution.
 We do not do door to door delivery of shares to your home, so we’ve arranged various places for you to pick up your share.
 You can get them on the farm, at farmer’s markets, or at drop off locations in your town.
 These locations can vary from year to year, but you will be able to see the available locations during the signup process.
 You are allowed to change your drop off location from week to week online through your account.
 Note: You must change your pickup 3 days in advance of your pickup.

 Friday pick up at Two Bear Farm (west of Whitefish) from 4:30-7 pm

 If you have any questions, please visit our Frequently Asked Questions page, as I’ve tried to address many of the most common CSA questions there.
-If those don’t get the job done, please feel free to contact us via email or phone anytime.
+If those don’t get the job done, please feel free to contact us via email at firstname.lastname@example.org.